alex63rm/libft/readme.md

 You can find 2 branches in this project:

-Main:
-This is what I submitted and gave me 125%, all correct.

-Comments:
+Main: This folder contains the submitted items.
+You can check the grades in the main ReadMe.

-In this branch I have commented important things that helped me to understand the functions more easily.
+MyComments: In this folder I have commented important things that helped me to understand the project.
 Hope you find them useful too!
-It has a main so that you can make your own tests

 Credits of function description: @ikersojo